Policy revised 2022/03/11

 This Policy applies to all members of the public participating in an in-person proceeding at the Board’s premises or at an off-site location.

-An in-person proceeding includes a hearing, mediation, settlement conference, informal/alternate dispute resolution process, case management or any other meeting, and unscheduled drop-ins (In-Person Proceeding).
+An in-person proceeding includes a hearing, mediation, settlement conference, informal/alternate dispute resolution process, case management or any other meeting (in-person proceeding).

 Its purpose is to protect the health and safety of staff and members of the public with whom we interact.

-The Policy is subject to change in response to modifications to safe operating requirements or the Board’s experience in administering it.
+The Policy is subject to change in response to modifications to SORs or the Board’s experience in administering it.

 In accordance with symptoms associated with COVID-19 as set out by the BCCDC, the symptoms (even if mild) that are covered by this Policy include: